03 May 2022

 - GOV.UK: Travel abroad from England during coronavirus (COVID-19)

 - International Aircraft Transport Association (IATA): Air Travel and COVID-19

-- Public Health England, Guidelines for malaria prevention in travellers from the UK 2021.
+- UK Health Security Agency, Guidelines for malaria prevention in travellers from the UK 2021.
 Last updated 9 June 2021.
-[Accessed 5 August 2021]
+[Accessed 3 May 2022]